-Note: In distributed networks, Genesys recommends using call flows that prevent multiple reappearances of the same call instance, and call topology loops.
-This approach ensures that all T-Servers involved with the call report the same ConnID, and also optimizes telephony trunk allocation (that is, it prevents trunk tromboning).
+Note: In distributed networks, Genesys recommends using call flows that prevent call topology loops and multiple reappearances of the same call instance.
+This approach ensures that all T-Servers involved with the call report the same ConnID, and also optimizes telephony trunk allocation by preventing trunk tromboning.